-Feelings run high during a divorce, especially if adultery or abusive is involved.
+Feelings run high during a divorce, especially if adultery or abuse is involved.
 However, divorce it not the time or place to get even.
 The goal of a collaborative divorce is to maximizes benefits for both you and your spouse and develop a parenting plan that’s best for the children.
 See a counselor if you become too emotional during the divorce.

 Not all assets can be sold quickly; a second home or raw land can take months to sell.
 Moreover, pension plans trigger penalties and taxes if withdrawn early.
 Make certain you receives assets that are easy to convert to cash during the divorce so you will have funds for living during the transition to single life.

 Alimony, child support, and other divorce payments must be secured by adequate insurance to make certain you are protected if your ex-spouse becomes disabled or dies.
 Otherwise, may have little or no income.

 It’s important to discloses all assets and facts to your attorney during a collaborative divorce.
 Trying to hide assets by transferring them to a friend or avoiding telling a spouse you intend to relocate as soon as the divorce is final can have serious financial and legal consequences.

 Lowering Income for More Support

 Child support and alimony are determined mainly by client incomes.
 Some people think they can get more support if they quit working to lower their income.
 However, if you are not working, seeking employment, or furthering your education, you risk receiving no spousal support in Texas.